Wereldleider in lichttherapieoplossingen

 Major Concerns (Require Investigation)

-Concern Risk Action
+Concern Risico Action

 Unrealistic efficacy claims Marketing hype, not science Request published evidence